-- Clean your chimney and make sure your fireplace is working
+- Cleaning your chimney and making sure your fireplace is working

-- Make sure your home is fully insulated in areas where heat can escape, (e.g. attic and windows)
+- Insulating the areas in your home where heat can escape (e.g. attic, doors, and windows)

-- Have your ductwork and heating & cooling equipment inspected by a qualified HVAC professional
+- Inspecting your ductwork and heating & cooling equipment

 2. Winter-proofing the House

 The time for winter-proofing the house is not when it’s already cold and snowing.
 You want to take steps before the cold weather strikes to avoid losing critical heat in the winter months.
 Steps you can take to winter-proof your home include: